Call Now 866.523.4167

 When the driver who hit you was texting, there is no reason why they should not be ordered to cover your losses in full.
 However, getting liable parties to pay is more challenging than victims think.

-Fortunately, while you heal from your injuries, the Law Giant at Begum Law Group Injury Lawyers can gather the evidence needed to prove the defendant’s negligence so you can recover every loss.
+Fortunately, while you heal from your injuries, the Law Giant at The Law Giant, Personal Injury & Accident Lawyers can gather the evidence needed to prove the defendant’s negligence so you can recover every loss.

 Learn more about how much your case is worth when you contact our office for a free consultation.
 You can reach us through our online contact form or by phone at 956-277-9125 to schedule your no-cost, risk-free consultation today.